This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 7 – Featured Image

-Featured images are controlled by the active theme you have installed on your site.
+Featured images are controlled by the active theme you are using.

-If your WordPress theme lets you display Post Thumbnails, then the “Featured Image” module should be visible in the Post editing screen …
+If your theme supports Post Thumbnails, then the “Featured Image” module should be visible in the “Edit Post” area …

-If you can’t see the Featured Image section in your sidebar, check to see that the option has been selected in the Screen Options area (if it’s not there, then your theme may not support Featured Images) …
+If you can’t see the Featured Image section in your sidebar, check to see that this option has been selected in the Screen Options area (if the option is not there, then your theme may not support Featured Images) …

-Some features inside the Post administration screen are hidden by default, and will only display in your admin area if their boxes are checked in the Screen Options area …
+A number of modules inside the Post administration screen are hidden by default, and will only display in your admin area if selected in the Screen Options area …

-Below are some of the features that can be activated for posts in the Screen Options panel.
+Below are some of the options that you can activate for posts in the Screen Options area.

-This option lets you add post “teasers” that will display in selected areas of your site, such as the blog page, post categories page, archives page, and search post pages …
+The Excerpt section lets you add post summaries that will display in selected areas of your web site, such as your blog page, post categories page, archives page, and search post pages …

 Go here to learn more about using post excerpts in WordPress:

-Trackbacks let you notify legacy blog systems that you’ve linked to them …
+Trackbacks are a way to notify legacy blog systems that you’ve linked to them in your post …

-If you link to other WordPress blogs, they’ll be notified automatically using a feature called pingbacks.
+If you link to other WordPress blogs, they’ll be notified automatically using pingbacks.

-For blogs that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks field, and separating each web address with a space.
+For sites that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks box, and separating each web URL with a space.